GeorgAnegg/GeorgAnegg.github.io/README.md

 2016-2018 Head Tutor at AIMS
 2012-2016 BA&MMath at University of Cambridge

-You can find more information on
+You can find more information on [LinkedIn](https://www.linkedin.com/in/georg-anegg/) and [my Research homepage](https://people.math.ethz.ch/~ganegg/).
-[LinkedIn](https://www.linkedin.com/in/georg-anegg/) and
-[my Research homepage](https://people.math.ethz.ch/~ganegg/).
-I currently don't have any public projects on my [GitHub](https://github.com/georganegg) but I will change that soon.
+There are currently no public projects on my [GitHub](https://github.com/georganegg) but I will change that soon.

 ## Get in touch